harp/harpjs.com/public/docs/development/layout.md

 ## Why?

 Often sites and apps will have common headers and footers and the only area that needs to change is the body.
-This is ideal use case for a layout.
+This is an ideal use case for a layout.

 ## Usage